Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 What to Pack for San Francisco

-That being said, jeans, tennis shoes, and a nice top with a jacket are appropriate for day time exploring.
-If you’re going out to a nice meal, just swap out the tennis shoes for some flats or boots and you’re “dressed up”.
-I tend to not do heels here, or anywhere for that matter, but particularly in San Francisco because walking on hills in heels is a skill I have not mastered yet, nor do I want to.
+That being said, jeans, tennis shoes, and a nice top with a jacket are appropriate for daytime exploring.
+If you’re going out to a nice meal, just swap out the tennis shoes for some flats or boots, and you’re “dressed up.”
+I tend not to wear heels here, or anywhere for that matter, but particularly in San Francisco because walking on steep hills in heels is a skill I have not mastered yet, nor do I want to.

 • Comfortable shoes: Like I said, heels aren’t necessary.
-My favorite, and insanely comfortable shoes, are these Sorel Booties that are also waterproof and these Sorel sneakers that are cute and comfy!
+My favorite and insanely comfortable shoes are these Sorel Booties, which are also waterproof.
+I also love these Keen sneakers, which are cute and comfy!

 • Water Bottle: Bring a reusable water bottle to rehydrate after climbing all of these hills!
-The tap water in San Francisco is some of the best, you don’t need to filter it or rely on plastic bottles.
+San Francisco’s tap water is some of the best; you don’t need to filter it or rely on plastic bottles.
 Do good for your body and the environment!

 I wrote a detailed San Francisco packing list guide that breaks out what to wear based on our unique weather patterns, ahem microclimates, so check that out for more packing information.